 - Preheat: Preheat smoker to 180 degrees F.

-- 90 Minutes at 180: Place on the smoker, insert temperature probe (if any) and close the lid.
-Let smoke for 90 minutes.
+- 90 Minutes at 180: Carefully transfer aluminum pans + turkey to the smoker*, insert temperature probe (if any) and close the lid.
+Let smoke for 90 minutes and then baste with melted butter.

 - 2 Hours at 215: After 90 minutes increase temperature to 215 degrees F and let turkey smoke for an additional 2 hours.
+Then baste with melted butter.

 Notes